cognitedata/function-action/README.md

 ## Inputs
 ### Function metadata in Github Workflow
 #### Required
-1. `function_name`: Name of your function.
-That name will become an `external_id` and *must* be unique within your project.
-If it is not, it will get overwritten!
+1. `function_name`: Name of your function AND what we will use as `external_id` for the function (plus a small suffix like `-master`).
+If it is not unique within your project, *the existing function will be overwritten*!
 2. `function_folder`: Parent folder of for the function's code.
 3. `cdf_deployment_credentials`: The API-key that will be used to deploy the function.
 It must have the following CDF capabilities: `Files:READ`, `Files:WRITE`, `Functions:READ`, `Functions:WRITE`.
 You can scope the files-access to a dataset (see 'data_set_external_id')`).
 4. `cdf_runtime_credentials`: The API-key that the function will use when running "inside" of Cognite Functions.
 It must have the CDF capabilities required to run your code.